diku-dk/futhark-book/modules.rst

 What we have seen so far is nothing more than a simple namespace mechanism.
-The ML module system only becomes truly powerful once we introduce module types and parametric modules (in Standard ML, these are called *signatures* and *functors*).
+The ML module system only becomes truly powerful once we introduce module types and parameterised modules (in Standard ML, these are called *signatures* and *functors*).

 A module type is the counterpart to a value type.
 It describes which